-Southwest Airlines begins resuming flight operations after data issues grounded planes
+Southwest Airlines says it is 'resuming normal operations' after technical issues

 As the world has returned to pre-pandemic era air travel, flights have seen an uptick in issues, with the Federal Aviation Administration saying there have been 3,000 unruly passengers reported this year.

-Southwest said the technical issue prevented the transmission of weather information that is required to safely operate their aircrafts.
+Southwest said the technical issue Monday prevented the transmission of weather information that is required to safely operate their aircraft.

 "While the vendor worked to restore connectivity, we implemented a ground stop to protect the safety of our crews and customers," the statement said.

-Now that the issue is resolved, Southwest said it is working to get all passengers to their destinations as quickly as possible.
+Southwest said it was working to get all passengers to their destinations as quickly as possible.

 Passengers were delayed, stranded